Bhumi-letscode/webzz/README.md

 # CriX: The Ultimate Cricket Platform

 ## Description
-CriX is an all-in-one cricket platform that provides the latest updates on cricket players, teams, rankings, and news.
+CriX is an all-in-one cricket platform that provides the latest updates on cricket players, teams,  and news.
 Whether you're a fan, a player, or part of a cricket community, CriX offers detailed insights, statistics, and rankings for clubs and players globally.
 Stay updated with live news, match results, and connect with a community of cricket enthusiasts.
 CriX is the go-to hub for everything related to cricket.

 ### Features:
 - **Cricket News**: Stay informed with the latest news on matches, tournaments, and cricketing events.